zaffnet/zaffnet.github.io/_posts/2025-11-25-building-qareen-with-agents.md

 permalink: building-qareen-agents
 ---

 I recently released [`qareen`](https://github.com/zaffnet/qareen), a framework designed to balance relevance and diversity in few-shot examples.
 It extends Maximum Marginal Relevance (MMR) to multimodal tasks, helping LLM-as-a-Judge workflows avoid position bias and redundancy.

 But the most interesting part of building `qareen` wasn't just the algorithm itself; it was *how* I built it.
-I teamed up with a swarm of coding agents (picture a caffeinated Avengers line-up) to accelerate the process, and it completely reshaped my day-to-day work.
+I teamed up with a swarm of coding agents (imagine a hackathon with a planner, a critic, and a UI tinkerer trading riffs) and the workflow reshaped my day-to-day work.

 ![Rough sketch of how different agents pitched in](/assets/img/qareen-agents.svg)